rocky-linux/documentation/docs/guides/mirror_management/add_mirror_manager.md

 From the main mirror page, select the drop down then click "My sites".

 The account site page will load and the site should be listed.
-Click it to go to the Information Site.
+Click on it to go to the Information Site.

 All of the options from the last section are listed again.
 At the bottom of the page are three new options: Admins, Hosts, and Delete site.
 Click on the "Hosts [add]".